fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 10.1.0 =
+* [Added] Adds a `newest first` parameter to the Inventory Grid Widget and Shortcode
+* [Changed] Combines the code generating the Inventory Grid Widget and Shortcode so that each supports the same parameters and generates the same output while maintaining backwards compatibility

 = 10.0.0 =
 * [Removed] Removes the Stock Photo Slider widget.
 This image slider with included stock automobile photography has been extracted and lives on as a separate plugin.